Coming soon (hopefully...)

 Janes JK, van der Voort G, Huber DPW.
 Platanthera Rich.
 (Orchidaceae: Orchidoideae) pollination perspectives: plants, insects, and how little we know.
 In prep.

-van der Voort G*, Gorrell JC, Janes JK.
+van der Voort G*, Gilmore SR, Gorrell JC, Janes JK (2022).
 Continuous video capture of insect visitors, and pollinia tracking, in Platanthera (Orchidaceae).
-In review.
-PeerJ Life Sciences, 2021:12:68491:0:0:R1. **undergraduate research project**
+Accepted 8 March 2022.
+PeerJ Life Sciences. **undergraduate research project**

 Barret KG*, Amaral G*, Elphinstone M*, McAdie ML, Davis CS, Janes JK, Carnio J, Moehrenschlager A, Gorrell JC (2021).
 Genetic management on the brink of extinction: sequencing microsatellites does not improve estimates of inbreeding in wild and captive Vancouver Island marmots (Marmota vancouverensis) despite no change in genetic diversity over the last three generations.
 Conservation Genetics, DOI: 10.1007/s10592-022-01429-7. **undergraduate research project**

-Keeling CI, Campbell EO, Batista PD, Shegelski V, Trevoy SAL, Huber DPW, Janes JK, Sperling FAH (2021).
+Keeling CI, Campbell EO, Batista PD, Shegelski V, Trevoy SAL, Huber DPW, Janes JK, Sperling FAH (2022).
 Chromosome-level genome assembly reveals genomic architecture of northern range expansion in mountain pine beetle, Dendroctonus ponderosae Hopkins (Coleoptera: Curculionidae).
-(Accepted 5 Oct.
-2021.
-Molecular Ecology Resources MER-21-0252.R1).
+Molecular Ecology Resources, 22:1149-1167.

 Saunders ME, Janes JK, O'Hanlon J (2020).
 Semantics of the insect decline narrative: recommendations for communicating insect conservation to peer and public audiences.
 Insect Conservation and Diversity.
 DOI:10.1111/icad.12406.